OpenFn/docs/docs/about-lightning.md

 ### Roles and permissions

-Authorization is a central part of Lightning.
-As such, users are given different roles which determine what level of access they have for resources in the application.
+Lightning provides identity and access management for users via various roles and permissions which determine what level of access they have for resources across projects and instances (i.e., deployments).

 Lightning has 2 types of access levels:

-1. Instance-wide access levels
+1. Instance-wide access levels are managed via an attribute on the `user`
+   object:

 - **Superusers** are the administrator of the Lightning instance.
 They can manage projects and users, configure authentication providers and view the